kallisti5/rivian-service-guide/README.md

 Thoughts:
   * The standard 510 Ohm resistor in the BMW adapters isn't the correct value to give access to DoIP.
-  * You have to activate something in the (no longer accessible) RiDE diagnostic screen to activate DoIP.
   * You have to provide a certificate to some silent network endpoint to authenticate for access.

 Someone sniffing the communications from the Rivian diagnostic equipment to the Rivian with Wireshark